zznate/libhoney-java/README.md

 * Initialize LibHoney with your Honeycomb writekey and dataset name
-* Create a FieldBuilder from LibHoney, then a HoneyEvent from that FieldBuilder
+* Create a FieldBuilder from LibHoney, then a Event from that FieldBuilder
-* Send that HoneyEvent
+* Send that Event
 * Close LibHoney when you are finished

 ## Example